-Their management style and reporting requirements
+• Their management style and reporting requirements

-A popular joke in the startup community is that forming a relationship with a venture capitalist is somewhat akin to entering into a marriage.
-You will likely weather some of the most stressful experiences of your adult life with this person or team, and it's worth considering whether you're comfortable with their personalities, management style and expectations with regard to control and reporting before entering into the relationship.
+A popular joke in the startup community is that forming a relationship with a venture capitalist is somewhat akin to entering a marriage.
+You will likely weather some of the most stressful experiences of your adult life with this person or team, and it's worth considering whether you're comfortable with their personalities, management style and expectations regarding control and reporting before entering the relationship.

-8.2 INSTITUTIONAL FUNDING
+8.2 Institutional funding